awsdocs/aws-greengrass-developer-guide/doc_source/device-group.md

    You should now have two devices in your AWS IoT Greengrass group:
 ![\[Screenshot showing the HelloWorld_Publisher and HelloWorld_Subscriber devices.\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/images/gg-get-started-071.png)

 1. <a name="root-ca-device"></a>Review [Server Authentication](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html) in the *AWS IoT Developer Guide* and choose the appropriate root CA certificate\.
 We recommend that you use Amazon Trust Services \(ATS\) endpoints and ATS root CA certificates\.
 Your root CA certificate type must match your endpoint\.
 Use an ATS root CA certificate with an ATS endpoint \(preferred\) or a VeriSign root CA certificate with a legacy endpoint\.
-Only some AWS Regions support legacy endpoints\.
+Only some Amazon Web Services Regions support legacy endpoints\.
 For more information, see [Service endpoints must match the root CA certificate type](gg-core.md#certificate-endpoints)\.

    Save the root CA certificate as `root-ca-cert.pem` in the same folder as the device certificates and keys for both devices\.
 All these files should be in one folder on your computer \(not on the Greengrass core device\)\.
    + For ATS endpoints \(preferred\), download the appropriate ATS root CA certificate, such as [Amazon Root CA 1](https://www.amazontrust.com/repository/AmazonRootCA1.pem)\.